ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/index.rst

-       This tutorial explains how to read a mesh metadata (data about the elements, nodes, faces, region, zone ...) before extracting the mesh.
+       This tutorial explains how to read a mesh metadata (data about the elements, nodes, faces, region, zone ...) before extracting the mesh from a result file.

        +++
        :bdg-lsdyna:`LSDYNA` :bdg-fluent:`Fluent` :bdg-cfx:`CFX`

     .. grid-item-card:: Explore a mesh
-       :link: tutorials_explore_mesh
+       :link: ref_tutorials_explore_mesh
        :link-type: ref
        :text-align: center

-       This tutorial explains how to access the mesh data and metadata (data about the elements, nodes, faces, region, zone ...) so it can be manipulated.
+       This tutorial explains how to access a mesh data and metadata so it can be manipulated.

        +++
        :bdg-mapdl:`MAPDL` :bdg-lsdyna:`LSDYNA` :bdg-fluent:`Fluent` :bdg-cfx:`CFX`

     .. grid-item-card:: Extract a mesh in split parts
-       :link: tutorials_get_specific_part_mesh
+       :link: ref_tutorials_extract_mesh_in_split_parts
        :link-type: ref
        :text-align: center

-       This tutorial show how to get meshes split on a given space or time for Fluent, or CFX result files.
+       This tutorial shows how to extract meshes split on a given space or time from a result file.

        +++
        :bdg-fluent:`Fluent` :bdg-cfx:`CFX`

     .. grid-item-card:: Split a mesh
-       :link: tutorials_split_mesh
+       :link: ref_tutorials_split_mesh
        :link-type: ref
        :text-align: center

-       This tutorial show how to split a mesh into different meshes.
+       This tutorial shows how to split a mesh on a given property.

        +++
        :bdg-mapdl:`MAPDL` :bdg-lsdyna:`LSDYNA` :bdg-fluent:`Fluent` :bdg-cfx:`CFX`